 RiverSmart Washington Construction Update

-The District Department of Transportation has announced that it is has awarded the construction contract for the streetscaping work in the MacFarland and Lafayette neighborhoods.
+The District Department of Transportation has announced that it has awarded the construction contract for the streetscaping work in the MacFarland and Lafayette neighborhoods.
 Construction has begun on the green alleys.

 There will be two public pre-construction meetings- one in each neighborhood- after the contract is awarded but before construction starts.
 The meeting for the Lafayette neighborhood will be held at 6:30 PM on Thursday, March 27, 2014 at the Chevy Chase Library.
 The meeting for the MacFarland neighborhood will be held at 6:30 PM on Monday, March 31, 2014 at the Petworth Library.